 Located in the Walla Walla Valley appellation of Washington State, Woodward Canyon Winery was started in 1981 by Rick Small and his wife, Darcey Fugman-Small.
 Woodward Canyon produces almost a dozen different wines, and their Old Vines Cabernet Sauvignon and Reserve Chardonnay are some of the very best examples of those varietals produced in Washington State.
+I wrote about Rick Small previously in The Washington Wine Hall of Fame.

 The reds from Woodward Canyon age as gracefully as anything produced in Washington.